RI-imaging/DryMass/docs/configuration_file.rst

 [output] Supplementary data output
 ----------------------------------
-This section defines what additional data is written to disk.
+This section defines what additional data are written to disk.

 .. include_definition:: output